Much of Mexican Museum’s pre-Hispanic collection insignificant or fake

 Or, as an expert concluded, the vast majority of the pre-Hispanic collection’s 1,774 artifacts failed two tests: “authenticity and a high degree of historical, artistic and/or cultural values.”

-The findings were published in a June report written for the museum by Dr. Eduardo Perez de Heredia Puente, who has worked with México’s National Institute of Anthropology and History.
-It is the first of many reports on the museum’s permanent collection of more than 16,000 pieces.
+The findings were published in a June report written for the museum by Dr. Eduardo Perez de Heredia Puente, who has worked with México’s National Institute of Anthropology and History and has extensive experience in the Yucatán.
+It is the first of several reports that will be done on the museum’s permanent collection of more than 16,000 pieces.

 “I was shocked,” said Andrew Kluger, the chairman of the museum’s board.

-Note: Correction: In an earlier version of this story, Andrew Kluger, the chair of the Museum’s board attributed the pre-Hispanic collection to a gift from Nelson Rockefeller.
-He was in error.
-Mr. Rockefeller’s gift represents a major portion of the museum’s Folk Art collection, not the pre-Hispanic collection.